Procrastination, we’ve all done it

 Rather than performing the task needed, we find ourselves putting it off.

-For example, maybe you have to submit a report but instead, clean the kitchen, take out the garbage, do the laundry, or complete a hundred other tasks.
+For example, you may have to submit a report, but you end up cleaning the kitchen, taking out the garbage, doing the laundry, or completing a hundred other tasks.

-Here’s a poem was written by the Ming Dynasty poet and painter Wen Jia:
+Here’s a poem written by the Ming Dynasty poet and painter Wen Jia: